-- Rule 7.1: Use of Personally Identifiable Information (PII) must be eliminated or minimized to the maximum extent possible in all pleadings and documents. - Rule 7.2: Unnecessary PII must be redacted in all documents

-(e.g., pleadings, discovery material) that are electronically transmitted.
+- Rule 7.1: Use of Personally Identifiable Information (PII) must be eliminated or minimized to the maximum extent possible in all pleadings and documents. - Rule 7.2: Unnecessary PII must be redacted in all documents (e.g., pleadings and discovery material) that are electronically transmitted.
 At a minimum, social security numbers, home addresses, telephone numbers, e-mail addresses, dates of birth, financial account numbers, and names of minors shall be redacted.
-Medical/psychiatric records must be sent by encrypted e-mail or through a secured access file exchange.

-- Rule 7.3: While names of minors will be used during the course of the trial, all named minor victims will be identified by their initials on the charge sheet and in pleadings. - Rule 7.4: All Navy personnel shall comply with JAG/CNLSC Instruction 5211.11 of 14 Jun 13.
-All Marine personnel shall comply with MARADMIN Active Number: 181/10 R291951Z MAR 10.
+Medical/psychiatric records must be sent by encrypted e-mail or through a secured access file exchange. - Rule 7.3: While names of minors will be used during the course of the trial, all named minor victims will be identified by their initials on the charge sheet and in pleadings. - Rule 7.4:All Navy personnel shall comply with JAG/CNLSC Instruction 5211.11 of 14 Jun 13.
+All Marine personnel shall comply with MARADMIN Active Number: 181/10 R291951Z MAR 10 and Marine Corps Order 5800.16.
 All active duty counsel will comply with SECNAVINST 5211.5E dtd 28 Dec 2005 (5211.5E series).

-Rule 8: CONFERENCES & COMMUNICATIONS WITH THE MILITARY JUDGE

-- Rule 8.1: Conferences between the military judge and trial and defense counsel are authorized by R.C.M.
-802. presence of the accused is neither required nor prohibited.
-The purpose of such conferences is to inform the military judge of anticipated issues and to expeditiously resolve matters on which the parties can agree, but not to litigate or decide The military judge must summarize contested issues. all R.C.M.
-802 conferences for the record at the next Article 39(a) session of the court, including the presence or absence of the victims' legal counsel.
-Whenever practicable, the military judge shall include the victims' legal counsel in R.C.M.
+Rule 8: PRE-REFERRAL SUBPOENAS, ORDERS, WARRANTS, & OTHER COMMUNICATIONS WITH THE MILITARY JUDGE military judge must summarize or require a party to summarize all R.C.M.
+802 conferences for the record at the next Article 39(a) session of the court, including the presence or absence of the victims' legal counsel, if applicable.
+Whenever appropriate, the military judge shall include the victims' legal counsel in R.C.M.
 802 conferences in which the alleged victim has an identifiable interest.
-See Rule 36.4 below. - Rule 8.1a: The trial counsel shall inform the victim's legal counsel of all scheduled R.C.M.
-802 conferences. - Rule 8.2: Ex parte communications with a military judge concerning a case that is pending before that military judge are prohibited, except for routine administrative matters or as provided by law.
+See Rule 36.4 below.

+Rule 8.1: After referral, conferences between the military judge and trial and defense counsel are authorized by R.C.M.
+802. The presence of the accused is neither required nor prohibited.
+The purpose of such conferences is to inform the military judge of anticipated issues and to expeditiously resolve matters on which the parties can agree, but not to litigate or decide contested issues.
+The